findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 FIDO2 authentication is an excellent match for DID Wallet authentication. gRPC transport combined with JWT authorization has been straightforward to use.
-Our gRPC SDK allows you to move the JWT token implicitly during the API calls after you open the server connection.
+Our gRPC SDK allows you to implicitly move the JWT token during the API calls after opening the server connection.
 Plus, gRPC's capability to have bidirectional streams make the programming experience very pleasant.
-Finally, there is an option to authenticate the gRPC connection between server and client with self-signed TLS certificates: You can authorize software components bind to your deployment.
+Finally, an option is to authenticate the gRPC connection between server and client with self-signed TLS
+certificates: You can authorize software components to bind to your deployment.

 The SDK and the API we have built with this stack have fulfilled all our
 expectations: